dboreham/docs.laconic.com/content/glossary/content-addressing.md

 - Content addressing avoids link rot.
 Re-organizing content in Web1/Web2 may cause location-based identifiers (a.k.a URL's) to become invalid.
 Content addressing makes no assumption about the current location (or locations) of the data.
 - Content addressing preserves the history of content.
 A CID represents a snapshot of a document at a given time.

+Laconic leverages IPFS and IPLD to provide a novel solutions for content addressing and indexing.